Home > About Us

 Dominique Keefe

-Dominique attended The Island School Semester in Spring 2007 and has stayed connected to CEF and IS since, first returning for her brother’s Family Weekend when he attended the Semester in F08.
 Dominique’s professional work focuses on climate and investing for impact.
-She has spent most of her career so far in renewable energy infrastructure investment, previously doing community solar M&A at NRG in San Francisco, where she helped build this new business unit for the company.
-Dominique also worked in the Power & Renewables investment banking coverage group at Bank of America Merrill Lynch in New York, and more recently has worked with venture firm Harlem Capital and Closed Loop Partners’ private equity fund focused on the circular economy.
+She has spent most of her career so far in renewable energy infrastructure investment, previously working on community solar mergers and acquisitions at NRG in San Francisco, where she helped establish this new business unit for the company.
+Dominique also worked in the Power & Renewables investment banking coverage group at Bank of America Merrill Lynch in New York, and more recently has worked with venture firm Harlem Capital and Closed Loop Partners’ private equity fund, which focuses on the circular economy.
 Dominique holds a B.A. in Biology from Barnard College and an MBA from Columbia Business School.

 • Christopher Norris